26 Best Things to Do in Loreto

 Visit the state capital of La Paz, a vibrant coastal city on the Sea of Cortez.
 Known for its seafront malecón and charming city centre, La Paz is home to a historic mission and a couple of museums.

-The surrounding area is known for its natural beauty, from the famous Balandra Beach to Isla Espíritu Santo National Park.
+The surrounding area is known for its natural beauty, from the famous Balandra Beach to the pristine Isla Espíritu Santo National Park.
 Several amazing wildlife encounters are possible here, from swimming with whale sharks to snorkelling with sea lions.
 Whales can also be found here during winter.

 At about 222 miles (358 km) south of Loreto, it’s about 4-5 hours’ drive, so we’d recommend spending at least one night in the city to avoid a long round trip.